Create a paginated report based on a Power BI shared dataset

 APPLIES TO: ✔️ Power BI Report Builder ✔️ Power BI service ✔️ Power BI Desktop

 You can use a dataset that you create in Power BI Desktop as a data source for Power BI Report Builder paginated reports.
 Picture this scenario: You've created a Power BI report in Power BI Desktop.
 You spent a lot of time designing the data model, then created a beautiful Power BI report with all sorts of great visuals.
 Your report has a matrix with many rows, so you have to scroll to see them all.
 Your report readers want a report they can print out, that will show all the rows in that matrix.
 A Power BI paginated report can do that: print a table or matrix that runs to multiple pages, with page headers and footers and a perfect page layout that you design.
 It will complement the Power BI Desktop report.
 You want them to be based on the exact same data, no discrepancies, so you use the same dataset.

 Here's a list of what you need and don't need to use a shared dataset in Power BI Report Builder.

 Power BI Report Builder.
 Download and install Power BI Report Builder.

-The dataset doesn't have to be in a workspace in a Premium capacity, and you don't need to be a member of that workspace.
+The dataset can be in any workspace, and you don't need to be a member of that workspace.

 To access a Power BI dataset, you need to have Build permission for the dataset.
 Read about Build permission.

-You don't need a Power BI Pro or Premium Per User (PPU) license to create a paginated report in Report Builder.
+You don't need a Power BI Pro or Premium Per User (PPU) license to create a paginated report in Power BI Report Builder.